X-Aspirations

 X-Aspirations, sometimes simply called Aspirations, is the debut studio album from Australian rock band X. It was recorded in a single afternoon in 1979 at Trafalgar Studios in the band's hometown of Sydney and released the following year on the band's own label.
-After the album's release, the X's original lineup fell apart.
 In October 2010, X-Aspirations was listed in the book 100 Best Australian Albums.